 I introduce myself briefly

-First you must know, my English is not very good but I try my best to write in this languages as good as I can – so please don’t give anything about my orthography! 😉
+First you must know, as a Swiss my English is not that good but I’m always trying my best to write in English as good as I can – so please don’t give anything about my orthography! 😉

-Keep in mind that I basically write my articles in German, then, with a little help from my best friend (his name is “Google”) – I try to translate as good as it goes!
+Please keep in mind that I basically write all my articles in German, and then, with some little help from my best friend (I call him “Google translator”) – I try to translate as good as possible!

 I have always been fascinated by how classic cars are brought to new glamor by specialists and car enthusiasts and have always had a lot of respect and admiration for such people.

-To the suffering of my wife, I looked at all the car transmissions that were broadcast on any channels like American Hotrod, Overhaulin’, Carinis Classic Cars, Wheeler Dealers, Gasmonkey’s Fast & Loud, Jay Leno’s Garage, Highway to sell, and all these… My dream always was to be as talented as these guys!
+To the suffering of my wife, I looked at all these car tv shows that were broadcasted on any channels like American Hotrod, Overhaulin’, Carinis Classic Cars, Wheeler Dealers, Gasmonkey’s Fast & Loud, Jay Leno’s Garage, Highway to sell, and all these… My dream always was to be as talented as these guys!

-One day, that was in spring 2013, my good fellow and friend came back from the States and he told me about a car meet that he had attended in Las Vegas.
-When I saw his photos, I instantly fell in love with a midnight blue Buick Riviera built in 1965.
-I knew this was exactly what I had to own and I started my search.
+One day, that was in spring 2013, my good fellow and friend came back from the States and told me about a car meet that he had attended in Las Vegas.
+As he show me some pics of that car meeting, I instantly fell in love with a midnight blue Buick Riviera from 1965.
+I knew this was exactly what I had to own and so, I started my research.
 I must emphasize that here where I live in Switzerland, such cars are very rare, as well as in this color!

 I was fortunate to find a ’65 Riviera being sold by the widow of the first original owner.
 He had an impressive collection of classic cars and that Riviera was his favorite, she said.
 This couple made many trips to foreign countries of Europe in the car and the lady told me many of her memories stuck in this Rivi.
 In memory of her late husband, the Riviera was the last car she sold – and with one big condition: It must go to someone who promise to take very good care and restore it tastefully!